How to Connect to OpenSearch Database Clusters

 https://<your-cluster-hostname>:25060/_cluster/health?pretty

-If you’re having trouble connecting to the database, you can troubleshoot the connection using our Support page, or you can reference the OpenSearch documentation.
+If you’re having trouble connecting, use our OpenSearch Support page or the OpenSearch documentation.

-If you’re having trouble connecting to the database, you can troubleshoot the connection using our Support page, or you can reference the OpenSearch documentation.
+If you’re having trouble connecting, use our OpenSearch Support page or the OpenSearch documentation.

 We can't find any results for your search.